elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-primary-responsibilities-of-a-help-desk-analyst.md

 url: /learn/computer-science/questions/what-are-the-primary-responsibilities-of-a-help-desk-analyst
 score: -1.0
 related_article1:
-    id: 122358
+    id: 122349
     title: >-
-        What skills are important for a career in Application Services?
+        What are the key duties of a Storage Analyst?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-skills-are-important-for-a-career-in-application-services
+    url: /learn/computer-science/questions/what-are-the-key-duties-of-a-storage-analyst
 related_article2:
-    id: 122330
+    id: 122348
     title: >-
-        What skills are essential for a Help Desk Analyst to be successful?
+        How can an Infrastructure Analyst advance to an Architect position?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-skills-are-essential-for-a-help-desk-analyst-to-be-successful
+    url: /learn/computer-science/questions/how-can-an-infrastructure-analyst-advance-to-an-architect-position
 related_article3:
-    id: 122343
+    id: 122345
     title: >-
-        What qualifications are needed to become a Data Centre Administrator?
+        What are the main responsibilities of an Infrastructure Analyst?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-qualifications-are-needed-to-become-a-data-centre-administrator
+    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-an-infrastructure-analyst
 related_article4:
-    id: 122337
+    id: 122340
     title: >-
-        What are the key responsibilities of a Network Administrator?
+        How does a Network Administrator transition to a Network Architect role?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-responsibilities-of-a-network-administrator
+    url: /learn/computer-science/questions/how-does-a-network-administrator-transition-to-a-network-architect-role
 related_article5:
-    id: 122355
+    id: 122358
     title: >-
-        What qualifications are generally required for an IT Security Analyst role?
+        What skills are important for a career in Application Services?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-qualifications-are-generally-required-for-an-it-security-analyst-role
+    url: /learn/computer-science/questions/what-skills-are-important-for-a-career-in-application-services
 ---

 &nbsp;